-The development seeks approval for installation of a new demountable building to be used as a general learning area within an existing school known as Arndell Anglican College at Oakville, NSW.
+The development seeks approval for installation of three new demountable buildings to be used as a general learning areas within an existing school known as Arndell Anglican College at Oakville, NSW.

 The subject site is mapped as bushfire prone land and therefore the application of Planning for Bush Fire Protection 2019 (PBP 2019) is relevant to the development proposal.
 The aims of PBP 2019 is to provide for the protection of human life and minimise impacts on property from the threat of bush fire, while having due regard to development potential, site characteristics and protection of the environment.